Call For Papers

 This includes substrates, security features, production and integration technologies, verification and market trends specific to currency, fiscal stamps, travel documentation, e-ID and related fields and should introduce new processes or technologies, or discuss current issues surrounding these fields.

-As this is a regional conference, priority will be given to speakers from countries within EMEA, as well as presentations that demonstrate the development and deployment of such features and technologies in these countries.
+As this is a regional conference, priority will be given to speakers from countries in EMEA as well as presentations that demonstrate the development and deployment of such features and technologies in these countries.

 The conference also has a specific focus on innovation and emerging technologies – so proposals for presentations on new technologies with the potential to enhance the production and protection of security documents will be particularly welcome.